coolAlias/StructureGenerationAPI/README.md

 For creating your own structures:

 1. Place the StructureGeneratorBase.java file in your mod package.
-2. Either use the included WorldGenStructure.java file or create your own class that extends StructureGeneratorBase
+2. Either use the included StructureGenerator.java file or create your own class that extends StructureGeneratorBase
 3. Build your own structure arrays by following the guidelines in StructureArrays.java
-4. Use your WorldGenStructure class to generate your structures from whatever location you choose, such as a block or item
+4. Use your StructureGenerator class to generate your structures from whatever location you choose, such as a block or item, or create a class that implements IWorldGenerator (such as the included WorldStructureGenerator) to generate structures during world generation

 Let me know if you find any bugs, but if it has to do with metadata blocks, please, before you submit a bug report, double and triple-check that you are setting metadata correctly.
 Each block has it's own way of determining facing,